razu1991/cinewsportal/readme.rst

 ***************
 Acknowledgement
 ***************
-Actually I Develop This Newsportal But Any One Can Develop Or Change Something And Release Latest Version.All Are Welcome.
+Actually I Develop This Newsportal But Any One Can Develop Or Change Something And Release Latest Version.All Developer Are Welcome.